 Nor, was it for lack of effort, as I had met him in one of my classes some 2 years earlier, working on completing yet another college certificate.

-Your life decision has helped re-confirm mine.
-Or as one of Charles Dickson’s immortal characters said best: “Mankind was my business!”
+Your life decision has helped re-confirm our collective feeling: Canada is the best… that’s why we support others!
+Or, as one of Charles Dickson’s immortal characters said best: “Mankind was my business!”

 Fred Parry (fredparry.ca)